scalableinternetservices/ucsb_website/README.md

 ## Publishing

-Push updates or merge a pull request to the master branch and CircleCI will take care of the rest.
+Push updates or merge a pull request to the main branch and GitHub Actions will take care of the rest.